Baby with a Montessori Mirror

 What is the Montessori Method?

-The Montessori Method is a method of teaching that promotes independence and learning through play, allowing children to engage in educational activities instead of being bound to a desk.
 Its founder, Maria Montessori, believed that creating classrooms designed to fit a child’s nature would create a more instinctive and effective environment for information retention while promoting independence and exploration.

 What is a Montessori Mirror?